ggicci/strconvx/README.md

 ## Adapt/Override Existing Types

-The [`Namespace.Adapt()`](https://pkg.go.dev/github.com/ggicci/strconvx#Namespace.Adapt) API is used to customize the behaviour of `strconvx.StringConverter` of a specific type.
-The principal is to create a **type alias** to the target type you want to override, and implement the `StringConverter` interface on the new type.
+The [`Namespace.Adapt()`](https://pkg.go.dev/github.com/ggicci/strconvx#Namespace.Adapt) API is used to customize the behaviour of `strconvx.StringCodec` of a specific type.
+The principal is to create a **type alias** to the target type you want to override, and implement the `StringCodec` interface on the new type.

 When should you use this API?